YuhKuro/Numlocked/readme.md

 	- For SMD Reflow Soldering, the largest surface area my hotplate could manage was 400x400mm.
 I also wanted to experiment with ergonomics.
 - What was the total cost?
 	- Will update once everything is complete.

+## Thanks To:
+- [SSD1306 library] (https://github.com/daschr/pico-ssd1306) by dachr.
+I added a function to print both images and text, but it was with his foundations that I was able to quickly get the OLED working.
+- [cJSON library] (https://github.com/DaveGamble/cJSON) by DaveGamble.
+I swear I'm always using this.
+Its never failed me once.